Innovation & Social enterprising

 Expected outcome and impact

-After the project is completed, we expect the social entrepreneur to have, for example:
+After the collaboration programme is completed, HR&S expects the social entrepreneur to have, for example:

-- Further developed their product, service or process.
+- Further developed their product, service and/or process.

 - Reduced the risks in their business model.